amiaopensource/homebrew-amiaos/README.md

 All the formulae work on macOS and some of them also on Linux (including the Windows Subsystem for Linux).

+## Troubleshooting

+Known issues and their mitigation are grouped in a [dedicated page](TROUBLESHOOTING.md).

 ## Contributing

 Contributions are very welcome!
 Please consider the [Contributing Guidelines](CONTRIBUTING.md).